1jour1vin

 Wine rated (2023 guide) 90/100

-Made from Carignan grapes with 30% Grenache and 30% Syrah, this wine is perfectly ripe.
-It has a fresh finish thanks to the vines planted at an altitude of 200 meters in the Agly Valley.
+Made primarily from Carignan, blended with 30% Grenache and 30% Syrah, this wine has reached full maturity.
+It finishes with a fresh note thanks to the vines planted at an altitude of 200 meters in the Agly Valley.

 About the estate: